Preliminary risk assessment (1 hour)

 A platform migration is an ideal opportunity to also reconsider and/or refresh your branding.
 If you’re asking us to build a pixel-perfect storefront, you might as well hand us a new and improved design to work from.

-At Code we often refer replatforming clients to one of our design partners like Bolden or Morrow for a rebrand.
+At Code, we often refer replatforming clients to one of our design partners like Bolden.
 Our teams work very well together, which will also help us plan realistically.
 That way the rebranding project won’t slow down or delay the migration project.
+Do you have your own design partner you'd like to work with?
+That too is possible.

 In case of a no-go